 Within hours, Jacobin’s Meagan Day was on the phone with Anna Grabowski, a sixty-five-year-old retired schoolteacher and county parks worker who lives in Ten Mile, Tennessee, to talk about the problems with Bloomberg, the promise of Bernie Sanders, and the importance of democracy.

 Are you involved in any sort of political activism?

-Well, yeah, I do belong to DSA.
+Well, yeah, I do belong to DSA [Democratic Socialists of America].
 And I’m supporting Bernie.
 I’ve volunteered on and off for political campaigns going back to 1972, never for pay, and I volunteered for environmental things for a long time.
-I joined DSA in 2016, after Bernie ran the first time, and then because of Bernie I ran for state representative not expecting to win.
+I joined DSA in 2016, after Bernie ran the first time, and then because of Bernie I ran for state representative, not expecting to win.
 And I didn’t, but people came up to me and said they were grateful to have someone to vote for, because around here sometimes there isn’t even an opponent to the Republicans.

 What was the Mike Bloomberg event you interrupted today, and why did you do it?

 But he’s so far from good.
-And I mean, even if he were the most perfect candidate with the most perfect record, I’d still be really opposed to him running, paying for his way in like this is.
+And, I mean, even if he were the most perfect candidate with the most perfect record, I’d still be really opposed to him running, paying for his way in like this.
 That’s just not okay, having rich people buying their way into office.
-I think that’s like the absolute definition of a plutocrat or an oligarch.
+I think that’s, like, the absolute definition of a plutocrat or an oligarch.

 How did you go from an occasional campaign volunteer to a democratic socialist activist who protests political rallies?